-The number of programs listed here suggests that this author may have too much free time...
+The number of programs listed here suggests the author has too much free time...

 "VIEWER" is a simple text word processor.
-I find most of the Microsoft word processors insist on inserting specific suffixes in the file names created with them.
-"Viewer" does not.
+I find most of the Microsoft word processors are selective about the extensions of the files they display.
+Viewer will try to display any file it is presented.
 It has "Find" and "Replace" functions, and can print the text displayed on the screen.
-I use it to view or modify files created by"St. Pete Scorer".
+I use it to view or modify files created by "St. Pete Scorer".